 - Day of the Dead: Captain Rhodes wants to know what the fuck you're doing with his time.

-- Five Hundred Days Of Summer is rated PG-13, so it has to keep its language relatively friendly.
+- (500) Days of Summer is rated PG-13, so it has to keep its language relatively friendly.
 When Tom is in the throes of depression after Summer leaves him, he tends to take his anger out via "poetry"

 - The film Be Cool (which was rated PG-13) used a Precision F Strike in the very beginning to lampshade the ratings system.
 After telling a friend that a movie can't have more than one F-bomb or else it gets an R rating (contrary to popular belief, this is not exactly true), John Travolta's character gives his opinion of that rule: "Fuck that."